FrancescoFakhoury/group-project-ecom/__documentation/GITHUB.md

 # GitHub

-1. Decide which team member will have the `master` repository for your project. \_You'll be
+1. Decide which team member will have the `master` repository for your project.
 2. That person will create a new repository, or use this one.
 3. The rest of the team will fork that repository.